hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Create a new BlendTree asset with a name.
 However, the name is only used as a suffix for the asset.
 The asset is generated into the container.

 - `BlendTree NewBlendTreeAsRaw(string name)` (🛠️ Will be added in 1.3.0)<br/>
 Create a new BlendTree asset with a name and returns a native BlendTree object.
 However, the name is only used as a suffix for the asset.
-The asset is generated into the container.💡 You may use NewBlendTree() instead to obtain a fluent interface.
+The asset is generated into the container.
+You may use NewBlendTree() instead to obtain a fluent interface.

 - `AacFlClip DummyClipLasting(float numberOf, AacFlUnit unit)`<br/>
 Create a new clip which animates a dummy transform for a specific duration specified in an unit (Frames or Seconds).